jaakkopasanen/AutoEq/measurements/README.md

 Microsoft Visual Studio build tools for this. https://visualstudio.microsoft.com/downloads/ -> "Tools for Visual Studio 2019" -> "Build Tools for Visual Studio 2019".

-oratory1990 and Innerfidelity require Ghostscript installed: https://www.ghostscript.com/download/gsdnld.html
+oratory1990 crawler requires Ghostscript installed: https://www.ghostscript.com/download/gsdnld.html

 Numerical data for Crinacle's measurements is not available in this repository.
 Crinacle has Patreon and a certain subscription tier unlocks the raw numerical measurement data.
 If you are a patreon and have access to the Google Drive